loneicewolf/ReverseEngineering/README.md

 # ReverseEngineering

+:warning: FIRST OFF; there will be grammar errors! will correct those later.

 A repo I make for some of my friends who requested a beginner friendly repo that has examples; links and different methods to create; compile and execute shellcode in various languages.